Luxembourg national football team: Players

-In 2004, the Luxembourg Football Federation selected Louis Pilot as their Golden Player, Luxembourg's greatest player of the past 50 years.

 Current squad

-The following players were called up for the UEFA Euro 2024 qualifying matches against Slovakia on 23 March 2023 and Portugal on 26 March 2023.
+The following players were called up for the matches against Germany on 14 November and Northern Ireland on 17 November 2025.

-Caps and goals as of 20 November 2022 after the match against Bulgaria.
+Caps and goals as of 17 November 2025 after the match against Northern Ireland.

 Recent call-ups

 The following players have also been called up to the Luxembourg squad during last 12 months and are still eligible for selection.

-RET Player retired from the national team.